 Key previous roles:

-- London Skills Policy Manager at the LDA;
+- London Skills Policy Manager at the London Development Agency

 - Teacher in London and North Yorkshire.